pankaj-j-sharma/Crelio-UserListing-frontend/readme.md

 # setup of the project
 cd frontend
-npm install --force  => to install all the dependencies ng serve --open => to run the app
+npm cache clean -f => to clean the cache npm install --force  => to install all the dependencies ng serve --open => to run the app